CycloneDX/guides/SBOM/en/0x60-Evidence.md

 vulnerabilities and licensing obligations.
 CycloneDX can include evidence substantiating the declared identity of components within the BOM to ensure accuracy and integrity, prevent the inclusion of unauthorized components, and facilitate effective vulnerability management.
-CycloneDX includes other observations about the component inventory, such as multiple occurrences, call stack reachability, and evidence of licenses and copyrights, enhances the understanding of dependencies, potential risks, and compliance obligations, enabling organizations to manage security, quality, legal, and intellectual property concerns effectively.
+CycloneDX includes other observations about the component inventory, such as multiple occurrences, call stack reachability, and evidence of licenses and copyrights.
+This enhances the understanding of dependencies, potential risks, and compliance obligations, enabling organizations to manage security, quality, legal, and intellectual property concerns effectively.

 ## Component Identity